Order Summary 0 Item (s)

 D. Governance considerations

 III.
-Series LLCs and the Bankruptcy Code
+Series LLCs and Third Parties

-A. Can a series be a debtor in bankruptcy?
+B. Can a series be a debtor in bankruptcy?

-A. Salient differences in opining on series rather than LLCs
+C. Salient differences in opining on series rather than LLCs

 The panel will review these and other noteworthy topics: